Brlaney/words/md/words/growth.md

 **Audio Reference:** N/A

 ## Definitions:
-- {bc}the specialized motile tip of an axon of a growing or regenerating neuron
+- **:** the specialized motile tip of an axon of a growing or regenerating neuron

 ## Short Definitions:
 - the specialized motile tip of an axon of a growing or regenerating neuron